-Everyone should have access to quality, affordable health care.
-I’m fed up with politicians in Washington playing games with our health care.
-I’ll always put southern New Mexicans first — that means taking on the pharmaceutical companies to lower the cost of prescription drugs, standing up for our veterans by working to fix the VA, and protecting and strengthening Medicare.
+Everyone should have access to quality, affordable healthcare.
+I’ll always put southern New Mexicans first — and that’s exactly what I’ve done in Congress, taking on the pharmaceutical companies to lower the cost of prescription drugs, standing up for our veterans by working to fix the VA, and protecting and strengthening Medicare.

-And, having grown up and worked along the border, I know that a fundamental part of our border security is a clear and moral immigration system.
+Having grown up and worked along the border, I also know that a fundamental part of our border security is a clear and moral immigration system.
 We need a border that is both strong and vibrant.
-That’s why I’ll fight for a path to citizenship for DREAMers and others without criminal records who are living, working, and paying taxes across our great country.
-And, by expanding work visas and skills-based immigration, we can support American agriculture, technology, and other sectors that benefit from hiring the best, brightest, and hardest working people from around the world.
+That’s why I was proud to vote for bipartisan legislation that would provide a path to citizenship for DREAMers.
+It’s also why I introduced legislation to expand and streamline access to work visas that would support and grow our agricultural workforce.

-We also need to provide better transition services to service members as they return to civilian life and their communities.
-Our veterans need to understand the services that are available to them, and we need to provide a full suite of services, including actively connecting veterans to job opportunities and services that combat homelessness.
+It is critical we provide better transition services to service members as they return to civilian life and their communities.
+Our veterans need to understand the resources that are available to them, and we need to provide a full suite of services, including actively connecting veterans to job opportunities and programs that combat homelessness.

 Quality education will allow us to break the cycle of poverty and enhance our communities.
 As a product of Las Cruces Public Schools and the daughter of a teacher and National Education Association member, I will always be a strong advocate for public education and will keep fighting to ensure that every student—regardless of income, location, or background—has access to an excellent education.